klee/klee.github.io/build-llvm38.md

 ---
 layout: default
-title: Building KLEE (experimental)
+title: Building KLEE
 subtitle: with LLVM 3.8
 slug: build-llvm38
 ---

 {% include version_warning.md %}

-The current procedure for building KLEE with LLVM 3.8 (experimental) is outlined below.
-As of writing this still requires manual merging of a pull request.
+The current procedure for building KLEE with LLVM 3.8 is outlined below.

 1. **Install dependencies:** KLEE requires all the dependencies of LLVM, which are discussed [here](http://llvm.org/docs/GettingStarted.html#requirements).
 In particular, you should install the following programs and libraries, listed below as Ubuntu packages: